 Site and travel: The school is housed in a converted former synagogue which is a 1930s grade 2 listed building.
 Information about the school and its history, and that of its building, is on Wikipedia at http://en.wikipedia.org/wiki/Torah_Temimah_Primary_School.
 However, that is not an official school web site, and the school is not responsible for its content.

 We are located at: Parkside, Dollis Hill, London NW2 6RJ.
 We have no on-site parking spaces.
-There is normally ample on-street free parking available within close walking distance of the school.
+There is normally on-street free parking available within reasonable walking distance of the school.
+Unfortunately we are unable to reserve parking places.
 Please do not use the car park of the neighbouring estate as this is private property.
 The closest tube station is Dollis Hill (Jubilee Line), about 800 metres / 10 minutes walk away across Gladstone Park.
 Bus routes 232, 245 and 332 pass nearby.

 School day: Staff arrive from about 8.15 a.m., as most attend daily synagogue services near their homes.
 It is not usually possible for staff or visitors to arrive earlier than this.
 The school day starts at 8.45 a.m.
 Lessons finish at 3.30 p.m. in Early Years, 3.45 p.m. in Years 1–3, and 5.00 p.m. in Years 4–6 (Jewish Studies only from 3.45 p.m. onwards).
 On Fridays between October and March we finish earlier, depending on the time of sunset, to allow pupils and staff time to get home and prepare for the Sabbath.